z-edit/zedit/README.md

 Before installing node modules you need to tell NodeJS where Python is so it can build certain native dependencies.
 Install [python 2.7](https://www.python.org/downloads/windows/)\* and [add an environmental variable](https://kb.wisc.edu/cae/page.php?id=24500) `PYTHON` set to the full path to `python.exe`.
 E.g. `C:\dev\lang\Python27\python.exe`.
 Restart your command prompt and test the environmental variable by typing `echo %PYTHON%`.

-Run `npm install` in an elevated command prompt.
+Clone zEdit and run `npm install` in an elevated command prompt in its directory.
 This will install required node modules and dependencies.
 If you run into any errors (indicated by `ERR!`) contact us and we'll help sort things out.

 You can then run the application with `npm start`.